BSCiE in Civil Engineering

 Civil engineers are responsible for design, construction, and operation of our public and private infrastructure, for protecting our natural resources, and for preserving the health and safety of the general public.
 Civil engineers are vital to our nation’s economic vitality as they provide infrastructure for safe, efficient, and sustainable transportation of people and goods.
 The curriculum includes fundamental coursework in math and basic sciences, specialized coursework covering the subdisciplines of structural engineering, transportation engineering, geotechnical engineering, environmental engineering, and water resources engineering, as well as general education courses in the humanities and social sciences.
 Graduates are well prepared to become licensed Professional Engineers.
 The BS degree in civil and environmental engineering is accredited by the Engineering Commission of ABET.
 Graduates are commonly employed by private firms that provide design and consulting services, by construction contractors that build our infrastructure, and by government agencies responsible for specific components of the nation’s infrastructure.
 Some graduates opt to further specialize within the civil engineering profession by pursuing graduate degrees.

 Major Program Requirements

 Engineering topics start with basic computer and graphics courses.
 These are followed with basic engineering science courses, which ground the students in the fundamentals necessary for future course work and a sophomore design experience.

-Engineering topics courses in the junior year provide students with the basic fundamentals in the areas of environmental engineering, geotechnical engineering, hydrology, water resources, structural engineering, transportation/traffic engineering, engineering economics, and probability and statistics.
+Engineering topics courses in the junior year provide students with the basic fundamentals in the areas of environmental engineering, geotechnical engineering, hydrology/water resources, structural engineering, and transportation/traffic engineering.
 Many of these topics courses contain elements of civil engineering design.
-Elective courses in the senior year enable students to specialize or obtain a broad educational background across the civil engineering discipline.
+Elective courses in the senior year enable students to specialize within or maintain a broad educational background across the civil engineering discipline.

 Design is integrated throughout the curriculum.
 The capstone design project is supplied by consultants or governmental agencies.
 The course requires working in teams, making oral and written presentations, and completing a final design report.
 Oversight, interaction, and evaluation are provided by practicing engineers from industry and governmental organizations.